ahull002/SP_OOP_mini-project_banking_system/README.md

 ## Project Setup

-We regularly interact with banks in our day-to-day lives, but rarely think about the systems that power them.
-Banks power global finance, and the online systems that enable these systems are incredibly complex.
+We regularly interact with banks in our day-to-day lives but rarely think about the systems that power them.
+Banks power global finance, and the online information technology systems that enable these systems are incredibly complex.

 ## What is this?
-An example model of a banking system.
-We have designed the banking system using Python Object Oreiented Programming (OOP) techniques.
+This program is an example model of a banking system.
+We have designed the banking system using Python Object Oriented Programming (OOP) techniques.

 ## How to use this?

 1. Open the main.py file

-2. The user is presented with three options:
+2. The program presents the user with three options:

 > * 1.
 Open a new bank account
 > * 2.
 Access existing bank account